emory/andyfreeland.net/about.markdown

 ## <a class="heading" name="programming">Programming</a>

-I'm currently a senior Computer Science major at [Carleton College][7].
+I'm a 2012 graduate of [Carleton College][7] with a degree in Computer Science.

 I've taken a lot of courses and worked on a few projects, but I'm currently interested in artificial intelligence, machine learning, and web applications.